FAForever/wiki-pages/Development/Mapping.md

 [Water settings](/en/Development/Mapping/FA-Forever-Map-Editor#water) can be adjusted to enhance the visual representation of water, such as its transparency, color, or reflections.
 These settings, in conjunction with the terrain, contribute to the overall aesthetics of the water within the map.

+To get the most out of the water settings, do the following:
+Firstly, use the same min and max for the water lerp, otherwise there will be weird effects close to the shore, because that setting actually paints the surface of the water.
+Instead, the water ramps should be used to color the ground of the terrain to your liking.
+This also ensures that units underwater will get shaded as expected.
+A small but >0 value for the water lerp in combination with a dark gray surface color is recommended to simulate the light that gets lost when it gets reflected on the surface, i.e. units and terrain under the water line should immediately look a tad darker.
+You should mainly control the look of the water by adjusting the water ramp.
+Unfortunately these settings are only available in the gpg editor.
+There you can select one of the water ramp textures that the game provides.
+If you don't like the presets, you can also edit the water ramp manually in an image editor.
+The alpha value of the water ramp texture represents the depth.
+The color is the color of the water at that depth.
+For safest results the color should be the same everywhere and the alpha value should linearly increase from 0 to 1.
+The first pixel has to have an alpha value of 0 or your whole map will be tinted.
+For more artistic freedom you can play around with a color gradient.
+When you start the game with diskwatch enabled, you can edit your water ramp and whenever you save it, the game will immediately load it.
+Use the gradient tool in e.g. GIMP together with this trick to work with super fast iterations when experimenting with the water.
+If you made a water ramp that works well, please share it in a game dev channel on discord, so we can integrate it in the repository.
+This way we will over time have a bigger and better collection of water ramps that mappers can choose from and be done with it without manual edits.

+You can use higher quality wave textures by using the ones provided by FAF in the textures/engine directory.
+Either unpack the textures.nx2 archive or get them from [here](https://github.com/FAForever/fa/tree/deploy/fafdevelop/textures/engine)

+If you want the sun to be properly reflected in the water you need to set the sun direction for the water to the sun direction the rest of the map uses.
+Set the sun color to Pi (3.14...) times the sun color you defined for the terrain.
+(For point lights the light intensity has to be multiplied with Pi to get correct reflection results in our shading model.
+Without going into details, there is a mathematical reason for this.
+In the terrain shader we can do it in the shader code, but because the water shader is the same for all maps, you have to do it manually here.)
+Lastly, you should adjust the SunShininess to a greater value to make the reflection sharper.
+As the map editor doesn't allow you to edit these values, you have to export the water settings, change the appropriate values and import the file again.

 - [About water: Introduction*Pt.1 of the forum post series on water by Jip*](https://forum.faforever.com/topic/59/about-water-introduction)
 - [About water: Water settings*Pt.2 of the forum post series on water by Jip*](https://forum.faforever.com/topic/64/about-water-settings)
 - [About water: Wave generation*Pt.3 of the forum post series on water by Jip*](https://forum.faforever.com/topic/71/about-water-wave-generation)